CemalUnal/nlp-assignments/Exp4/README.md

   - Train matrix with tags
     - It is a 111x2 matrix that contains tags for each train sentence. ([1,0]  for the positives and [0,1] for the negatives)
   - Test matrix
-    - It is a 38x200 matrix that contains vector sums for each word in each train sentence.
+    - It is a 38x200 matrix that contains vector sums for each word in each test sentence.
   - Test matrix with tags
     - It is a 38x2 matrix that contains tags for each test sentence. ([1,0]  for the positives and [0,1] for the negatives)
 - Call the function to implement multilayer perceptron.
 - The TensorFlow functions used in this implementor function are described unde the below title.

 ## TensorFlow Functions and Utilities That I Used in My Assignment